strangrjrjr/ruby-project-alt-guidelines-seattle-web-030920/README.md

 ENJOY!

-[*]: TEENMOM is a reference to the podcast [Mission To Zyxx](https://missiontozyxx.space) and the beloved Temporary Emergency Emissarial New Missions Operation Manager Nermut Bundaloy.
+[*]: TEENMOM is a reference to the podcast [Mission To Zyxx](https://missiontozyxx.space) and the beloved Temporary Emergency Emissarial Negotiator Missions Operation Manager Nermut Bundaloy.